 If you do not qualify under an impairment listing, the Social Security Administration may rely on a residual functional capacity (RFC) when determining if your condition is so severe that you qualify for benefits.
 A RFC form must be completed by a physician or medical provder and will provide a more detailed picture of the work that a claimant is able to do.

 The SSA may have one of their doctors review all your medical records to determine whether you can work.
 They may also request that your doctor assess your ability to work, or they may schedule an exam on your behalf and ask that you attend.

 If the physician determines that you cannot perform the tasks associated with your previous job and that you are unable to do other work, you may qualify for SSDI benefits.

 Grove City Social Security Disability Lawyer Near Me 412-661-1400

 Fighting for Your Benefits After a Denial

-It is important to note that you must have a decision for reconsideration before you can arrange a hearing with a Judge.
-Our team can take all the worries about the process off your shoulders.
-As long as you are eligible, we can ensure that the necessary steps are taken in a timely manner.
+It is important to note that you must have a decision for reconsideration before you can request a hearing with an Administrative Law Judge.
+Our team can take many of the worries about the process off your shoulders.
 We can also represent you and your interests at a hearing if you have already filed your appeal.

 How a Grove City, OH, Social Security Disability Lawyer Can Help